 305.2 Evaluation of transfer credit from another institution shall be made for matriculated students by the department chair or designated appointee(s) in whose department the student is enrolled using the following grades:

-B. Credit will be given for courses passed with a grade of C minus or better if the overall index of the courses being transferred remains at 2.0 or higher.
+B. Credit will be given for courses passed with a grade of C- if the overall index of the courses being transferred from that institution remains at 2.0 or higher.

 C. Credit hours granted will be equivalent to the corresponding course hours in this college.
 Partial credit may be granted with the approval of the department chair in whose department the course is offered.